microsoft/CromwellOnAzure/docs/quickstart-cromwell-on-azure.md

 [https://msgenpublicdata.blob.core.windows.net/inputs/chr21/chr21.read1.fq.gz](https://msgenpublicdata.blob.core.windows.net/inputs/chr21/chr21.read1.fq.gz)
 [https://msgenpublicdata.blob.core.windows.net/inputs/chr21/chr21.read2.fq.gz](https://msgenpublicdata.blob.core.windows.net/inputs/chr21/chr21.read2.fq.gz)

-You can use these URLs directly to download these input files as they are publicly available.<br/>
+You can use these input files directly as they are publicly available.<br/>

-You can then upload the data into the "inputs" container in your Cromwell on Azure storage account associated with your host VM.
+Alternatively, you can choose to upload the data into the "inputs" container in your Cromwell on Azure storage account associated with your host VM.
 You can do this directly from the Azure Portal, or use various tools including [Microsoft Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/), [blobporter](https://github.com/Azure/blobporter), or [AzCopy](https://docs.microsoft.com/azure/storage/common/storage-use-azcopy?toc=%2fazure%2fstorage%2fblobs%2ftoc.json). <br/>

 ## Get inputs JSON and WDL files
 You can find an inputs JSON file and a sample WDL for converting FASTQ to uBAM format in this [GitHub repo](https://github.com/microsoft/CromwellOnAzure/blob/master/samples/quickstart).
 The chr21 FASTQ files are hosted on the public Azure Storage account container.<br/>
-Currently, you must copy any data to your input storage account.
-In the upcoming 1.0.0 production release, you will be able to use the "msgenpublicdata" storage account directly as a relative path, like the below example.<br/>
+You can use the "msgenpublicdata" storage account directly as a relative path, like the below example.<br/>

 The inputs JSON file should contain the following:
 ```